ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/templates-regex.md

 FORMAT Template
 ```

-And we can make sure our data was loaded into table:
+And we can make sure our data was loaded into the table:

 ```sql
 SELECT